linera-io/linera-protocol/CLI.md

 ## `linera local-balance`

-Read the current native-token balance of the given account from the local state.
+Read the current native-token balance of the given account directly from the local state.

-The balance does not reflect messages that are waiting to be picked in the local inbox, or that have not been synchronized from validators yet.
+NOTE: The local balance does not reflect messages that are waiting to be picked in the local inbox, or that have not been synchronized from validators yet.
 Use `linera sync` then either `linera query-balance` or `linera process-inbox && linera local-balance` for a consolidated balance.

 **Usage:** `linera local-balance [ACCOUNT]`